 Coexisting With Coyotes

 Eastern coyote and fox sightings are not uncommon throughout Ontario and across North America.
-These resilient species has been a vital part of our ecosystem for over a century.
+These resilient species have been a vital part of our ecosystem for over a century.